2020mkruppa/LapSplitPublic/Terms and Conditions.md

 -  use our app in any way or take any action that causes, or may cause, damage to the app or impairment of the performance, availability, accessibility, integrity or security of the app;
 - use our app in any way that is unlawful, illegal, fraudulent or harmful, or in connection with any unlawful, illegal, fraudulent or harmful purpose or activity;
--  hack or otherwise tamper with our app; (d) probe, scan or test the vulnerability of our app without our permission;
+- hack or otherwise tamper with our app;
+- probe, scan or test the vulnerability of our app without our permission;
 - circumvent any authentication or security systems or processes on or relating to our app;
 - use our app to copy, store, host, transmit, send, use, publish or distribute any material which consists of (or is linked to) any spyware, computer virus, Trojan horse, worm, keystroke logger, rootkit or other malicious computer software;